 During my fitness journey, I was able to add, naturally, 10 kilograms of mass while keeping myself shredded.
 This is something that bodybuilders usually don’t think possible with calisthenics because, in their opinion, bodyweight exercises don’t stimulate muscle growth.
 They still believe that bodyweight fitness is about endurance and cardio only.
 Of course, they are wrong.
 It can be done, and I was successful because I did my homework properly.
 I didn’t fall into the ads trap or pay attention to popular opinions.

 I chose to buy better food instead of buying expensive powders.
-If I can eat those 2 grams of protein for each kilogram of bodyweight, then why should I buy supplements?
+If I can eat those 2 grams of protein for each kilogram of body weight, then why should I buy supplements?
 Many prefer buying powders and if they have more money then they will pay for whatever quality they can afford.

 Maybe the number one reason why I got involved with outdoor training was that of money.
 I went out to parks and throughout the city to find spots for training.
 It is entirely free to do street fitness.
 It didn’t stop me from progressing.
-I never had thoughts about how bad it is because of weather, temperature, conditions, comfort, technology etc.
+I never had thoughts about how bad it is because of weather, temperature, conditions, comfort, technology, etc.

 I think that you do it mostly because you follow trends.
 If you want to develop a body then the first things crossing your mind are supplements and lifting weights or even a personal trainer.
 Other motives are related to ego, entourage and nowadays marketers.
 Those marketers want your money, they couldn’t care less about you and your results unless they are achieved with their help.